pavel-b-kr12/Filament_thickness_detector/README.md

 <https://pavel-b-kr12.github.io/serial_com_port_view_online/serial_com_port_view_online.htm>

 properly setup diaphragm and optics is the key.
-Without appropriate optics you will have something like this:
+Without appropriate optics (but simple pinhole) you will have something like this:

 ![TCD1201D image](TCD1201D_img1.jpg)